- Tuesday, 11:00am – 3:00pm and the 2nd Saturday of each month, 12:00pm – 3:00pm

 Van Veghten House

-9 Van Veghten Drive, Bridgewater , NJ 08807
+9 Van Veghten Drive, Bridgewater, NJ 08807

 Built in the early 1700s, the Van Veghten House served as the headquarters for Quartermaster General Nathaniel Greene during the Middlebrook Cantonment of 1778-1779.
 The house is one of five surviving homes in Somerset County known as “The Five Generals Houses” that were used by Washington and his generals during the Middlebrook Encampment.
 The Van Veghten House has stood on the north bank of the Raritan River for 300 years since it was built by Michael Van Veghten.
-Now a stately two story brick home, the house was originally a one and one half story dwelling that was enlarged to two and one half stories prior to the Revolution.
-In the late 1830s the home was updated to the Greek Revival style by Richard Van Veghten.
+Now a stately two story brick home, the house was originally a one and one half story dwelling that was enlarged to two and one half stories after the Revolution.
+In the 1830s the home was updated to the Greek Revival style by Richard Van Veghten.